markusait/ethereumSwap/README.md

   - [ ] More detailed Tests
   - [ ] Guaranteeing Atomicity and Real Time data to avoid that a contracts are payed out too early
 - [ ] BTC USD preis sync in input field
-- [ ] Frontend Value redeem option with mapping of address => msg.value
+- [ ] Implement redeem option for offer creator in front-end